madhur0809/Redis_pytho/README.md

 => Strings: string is a good idea in all the obvious scenarios where you want to store an HTML page, but also when you want to avoid converting your already encoded data.
 So for instance, if you have JSON or MessagePack you may just store objects as strings.
 Strings is used as random access vectors with GETRANGE and SETRANGE.

+## Threading

+This implementation of redis is single threaded and SqliteDict supports multi-thred access.